 The Van Ness High Sides litter box is an inexpensive litter box with very high sides, and it comes in large (17.5” x 15” x 8.5”) and giant sizes (21.25” x 17.75” x 9”).
 It is available in blue and features a coating that is resistant to stains and odor and is easily cleaned.
 The high sides will work quite well for cats that are, shall we say, enthusiastic diggers and any cats that don’t appreciate the enclosed litter boxes.
 This litter box has also been made with 20% recycled material.

 However, the corners are rounded, which might make cleaning with a scooper a little more of a challenge.
 It also might not be sturdy enough if your cat enjoys perching on the edge of her litter box while she’s doing her business.
+This litter box for big cats easily earns its spot on our list.

 5. Van Ness Enclosed Cat Litter Box